sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Caltrain isn't like the GO, they check your tickets all the time
 * Go to Gilroy Premium Outlet Mall in Gilroy, it's amazing and has great deals
 * Pizza Hut is not as fancy in the US.
 It will blow your coworkers' minds if you tell them that Pizza Hut is a sit down restaurant with waiters
-* Gilroy Premium Outlets is pretty awesome and worth a trip after your first paycheck
+* Gilroy Premium Outlets is pretty awesome and worth a trip after your first paycheque

+#### Housing
+* Foster City - [Sand Cove Apartments](http://www.woodmontrentals.com/sand-cove-apartments) is a good apartment complex and they are very helpful with setting up housing for people out of the country.
+  They do flexible leasing and month to month rentals.
+  In the past, QuinStreet co-ops have lived at the other properties owned by the parent company (Woodmont, who seem to own a lot of land around here).

+  * 2010W - Stephen - Liked it, very close to the old QuinStreet buildings.
+2 Bedroom 2 Bath $1909/mo.

+* Mountain View - [Central Park at Whisman Station](http://www.centralpark-apts.com/) is a good apartment complex and they are very helpful with setting up housing for people out of the country.
+  20 minute walk from Caltrain.
+Not that convent for transit.
+  Safeway is about 2 miles away.

+  * 2012W - Stephen - We pay 2700/mo unfurnished plus utilities for 3 bedrooms.
+    Clean and very nice.
+Less than 20 minute bike ride to Google.

 <section id="Area-NYC" />
 ### New York City